FS Specialty Lending Fund announces liquidity plan

 Conversion to a registered closed-end fund

 *The investment strategy will remain the same except for certain requirements specific to BDCs under the 1940 Act, which won’t apply once the Fund is converted to a closed-end fund.
-As part of the conversion to a closed-end fund, FS Investments will acquire EIG Asset Management’s interest in the Adviser, making the Adviser an indirect, wholly-owned subsidiary of FS Investments.
+As part of the conversion to a closed-end fund, Future Standard will acquire EIG Asset Management’s interest in the Adviser, making the Adviser an indirect, wholly-owned subsidiary of Future Standard.

 Reverse share split

-• Prior to the conversion, the Fund intends to conduct a 6-for-1 reverse split of its common shares.
-Following the split, shareholders will own one share for every six shares held before the split.
+- The Fund conducted a 6-for-1 reverse split of its common shares.
+Now shareholders own one share for every six shares held before the split.

-• The reverse share split is designed to achieve the following objectives:
+- The reverse share split was designed to achieve the following objectives:

-• Comply with NYSE listing requirements which mandate a minimum stock price of $4.00 per share at the time of listing.
-As of December 31, 2024, FSSL’s net asset value (NAV) was $3.30 per share.
+- Comply with NYSE listing requirements which mandate a minimum stock price of $4.00 per share at the time of listing.
+As of March 31, 2025, FSSL’s net asset value (NAV) was $3.37 per share.
+Following the reverse share split, FSSL’s NAV is $20.22 per share.1

 We expect the quarterly tender offer to remain suspended until the listing, at which point all shares will become freely tradable on the NYSE.